Atlantic’s Final Big Bets

 In our final years, we made a series of big grants, several of which will outlive Atlantic after it ceases operations in 2020.
 Designed to address 21st Century problems and produce significant, lasting results in fields and places where we had long been involved, these culminating “big bets” build upon our 35 years of program investments.

 Atlantic Fellows® Program

-The Atlantic Fellows program will empower new generations of leaders to work together around the globe to advance fairer, healthier, more inclusive societies.
+The Atlantic Fellows program empowers catalytic communities of emerging leaders to advance fairer, healthier, more inclusive societies.

 Atlantic Fellows for Health Equity in South Africa

 Atlantic Fellows for Health Equity in Southeast Asia

 Creating a community for health equity in Southeast Asia.

 Based at the Equity Initiative at CMB Foundation